JuliaLang/www.julialang.org/jsoc/gsoc/compiler.md

   but need significant effort to finish.
 We see potential for many future optimizations at this phase of compilation, especially with some new analyses that have been recently added.
 For this proposal, we can work together to define which optimizations we could tackle next.

+  **Expected Outcomes**: Improve upon the "Julia level" suite of optimizations and analyses.
+Ideally merge an optimization that improves Julia codegen by the end of the project timeline.
+  **Skills**: Julia programming, some prior knowledge of compiler optimization techniques, creative thinking, and passion for performance!
+  **Difficulty**: Medium

 - **LLVM (350 hours)**
   As previously mentioned, the Julia language utilizes LLVM as a backend for code generation.
 This means that there are plenty of opportunities for those with knowledge of or interest in LLVM to contribute via working on Julia's code generation process.
 Together, we can figure out an appropriate task if you would like to work in this area.
 Below are some LLVM-related projects that may be of interest.

+  **Expected Outcomes**: Improve upon the "LLVM level" of Julia codegen.
+  **Skills**: C/C++ programming and some prior knowledge of LLVM (in the context of clang, Rust, Swift, etc... is fine) **Difficulty**: Hard

   - Investigating OrcJIT v2 improvements (350 hours)